Deterministic Protocols in the SINR Model without Knowledge of Coordinates: Introduction

 \subsection{Related Results}

 The SINR model was introduced by Gupta and Kumar~\cite{GK00}, and various problems in this model have been formulated and considered in \cite{ALPP09,FKRV09,KV10,K11}.
 Recently, a division has been introduced in the SINR model between strong devices versus weak devices \cite{JKS-ICALP-13,KV10}.
-Strong devices only need to have their SINR ratio cross the threshold for their message to be heard by a node, but weak devices also have to satisfy a second inequality which further limits their range.
-Another distinction appears when nodes have knowledge of their coordinates on the Euclidean plane and when they don't.
+Strong devices only need to have their SINR ratio exceed the threshold for their message to be heard by a node, but weak devices also have to satisfy a second inequality which further limits their range.
+Another distinction appears when nodes have knowledge of their coordinates on the Euclidean plane and when they do not.
 Jurdzi\'nski et al.~\cite{JKRS13} achieve randomized broadcast with strong devices which have knowledge of their coordinates and uncoordinated wakeup in $O((D + \lg (\frac{1}{\zeta}))\lg n)$ rounds with probability at least $1 - \zeta$.
-In \cite{DGKN13,JKRS14,JKRS15}, they consider broadcast in the case of strong devices without knowledge of their coordinates.
+In each of \cite{DGKN13,JKRS14,JKRS15,JKRS18}, the authors consider broadcast in the case of strong devices without knowledge of their coordinates.
 Daum et al.~\cite{DGKN13} achieve randomized broadcast with uncoordinated wakeup in $O(D \lg n \lg^{\alpha + O(1)} (R_s))$ rounds with high probability, where $\alpha$ is the path loss parameter of the SINR model, $D$ is the diameter of the communication graph, and $R_s$ is the ratio between the maximum distance between two communicable nodes to the minimum distance between two communicable nodes in the communication graph.
 In the case of Jurdzi\'nski et al.~\cite{JKRS14}, when they consider spontaneous wakeup, they achieve randomized broadcast in $O(D \lg n + \lg^2 n)$ rounds with high probability.
 When they consider uncoordinated wakeup, they achieve randomized broadcast in $O(D \lg^2 n)$ rounds with high probability.
 In Jurdzi\'nski et al.~\cite{JKRS15}, they achieve randomized multi-broadcast in $O(D \lg^2 n + k \lg n + lg^2 n)$ rounds with high probability, where $k$ messages stored at $k$ nodes need to be broadcasted.
+Jurdzi\'nski et al.~\cite{JKRS18} achieve deterministic broadcast in $O(D(\Delta + \lg^* N)\lg N)$ rounds, where $\Delta$ is the maximum degree of any node in the graph.